-Not strictly a dinosaur, but is synonymous with what we have in mind when we think of prehistoric times.
-This particular pterodactyl is actually based on one of the larger species, known as Pteranodon.
+Not strictly a dinosaur, but one of the flying reptiles and is synonymous with what we have in mind when we think of prehistoric times.
+This particular Pterodactyl is actually based on one of the largest Pterosaurs, known as Pteranodon.

 There were many varieties of pterosaur that roamed the skies of the Mesozoic era.
 I’ve included a few more for you below!

 Another giant of the prehistoric skies was the Feilongus.

 Feilongus basically translates as ‘flying dragon’ – quite apt when you consider his appearance!

 This Pterosaur had two crests on it’s skull – one long and low one in the middle of it’s snout and a second projecting from the rear of its head.

 With a wingspan the width of a small aircraft, Quetzalcoatlus must have been an impressive sight some 70 million years ago!

 This Pterosaur had an unusually long, stiffened neck.
 Its name comes from the Mesoamerican feathered serpent god, Quetzalcoatl.